 Department of Biology

-Faculty in the Department of Biology: Amanda Ingram (chair), Anne Bost, Patrick Burton *, Bradley Carlson, L. David Polley**, Heidi Walsh, and Eric Wetzel.
+Faculty in the Department of Biology: Amanda Ingram (chair), Anne Bost, Patrick Burton, Bradley Carlson, Heidi Walsh, and Eric Wetzel.

 The curriculum of the Biology Department is designed to introduce the student to the breadth of the discipline of biology and to provide the foundation for further study in biology.
 A core sequence of courses introduces the student to genetics, cell biology, organismal biology, and ecology.
 The student may then choose elective courses in areas relevant to his career interests.
 The biology major is designed to prepare the student for graduate or professional work in biology, as well as other careers such as law or business.

 We emphasize the process of biological science through course content, laboratory and field work, independent study, and summer research with faculty.
-The capstone course, BIO 401, introduces the student to the primary literature in biology and the skills needed to analyze critically new information in biology.
+The capstone course, BIO 401, immerses the student in the primary literature in biology and hones the skills needed for critical analysis of new information in biology.

 For the non-major, we offer a number of opportunities to study biology.
 For the student looking for a laboratory course for distribution, BIO 101 introduces the basic concepts of biology by examining the biology of humans.
 This course can also be used as an entry point for additional work in biology since it is a prerequisite for several courses in the department.
 BIO 102, 151, and irregularly offered special topics courses at the 100 level (BIO 177 or 178) are also designed for non-majors.